matt-stacey/homelab-ansible/README.md

     - `python -m pip install -r requirements.txt`

 ## Configure Proxmox Host
--To install the necessary packages and configuration on the Proxmox host (requires local SSH key to be linked to `root` on the Proxmox host)
+- To install the necessary packages and configuration on the Proxmox host (requires local SSH key to be linked to `root` on the Proxmox host)
     - `ssh_keygen -t rsa` to generate a key; take note of where it is saved
     - `ssh-copy-id i ~/.ssh/id_rsa.pub root@{host}` (subsitute the key location if needed)